UST-EDMM/getting-started/2021-closer/README.md

 ## Prototype

-The prototype's source code and a description how to use it is avialable in [another repository](https://github.com/UST-EDMM/edmm/tree/multi-tool-deployment).
+The prototype's source code and a description how to use it is available in this [repository](https://github.com/UST-EDMM/edmm/tree/multi-tool-deployment).

 ---